nice-digital/nice-icons/README.md

 ## Intro

 Nice-icons is a replacement for [NICE.Glyphs](http://nhsevidence.github.io/NICE.Bootstrap/Guide.Glyphs.html#charset).
 It is independent of Bootstrap and the Design System so can be used on its own.

-We use a custom icon web font because:

-- there's no JavaScript required
-- icon color, size, shadow etc can be styled with CSS.
-- any custom icons can be used
-- icon fonts support IE8+
-- vector icons are infinitely scalable
-- vector icons look perfect on retina displays.

 ### Guidance